nielsbasjes/modbus-schema/docs/index.md

 So for every device everyone who want to read the data needs to reinvent the wheel over and over again.

-I've spent too much time debugging nasty problems regarding reading Modbus and the fact that the most common notation is a `1 off` compared to the read address on the wire.
+I've spent too much time debugging nasty problems regarding reading Modbus and the fact that the most common notation is a 1-off compared to the read address on the wire.

 ## What is this?
 A library that is intended to make it much easier and more reliable and more reusable to get data from Modbus devices.